fruitsaladchan/yandere-fetch/README.md

 # yandere-fetch

-a python script used to fetch images from https://yande.re/
+a python script used to fetch images from https://yande.re/ based on tags and Characters

 # dependencies